coolboi21/Rude-Docs/docs/Components/ULTRAKILL Event.md

 - [Object Activator](/components/object-activator)
 - Variable Watchers

+> [!TIP]
-?> Tip!
+> Tip!
 Lists and Unity Events allow you to Drag and Drop Objects!

 ![Drag and Drop](assets/ultrakill-event-drag-drop.gif)